Tangent Space Excitation Ansatz for Quantum Circuits

-One natural concern is about realization of the ansatz on quantum devices.
-In the End Matter we show the Hadamard test is ideal for a hybrid implementation, using an example with 1D TFI model.
-There are a number of interesting further questions.
-For instance, a straightforward generalization is to consider multiple perturbations separated by certain distance and time, with which a linear space can still be constructed.
-It is not clear whether this form is more efficient for capturing multi-particle excitations than increasing $n$ for one layer.
-On the other hand, one may wonder whether the barren plateau (BP) phenomena~\cite{McClean2018Barren} would hinder the application of this ansatz.
-While we have mostly used the HVA ansatz in this work, the scheme can be readily generalized to other circuit layouts, where BP phenomena can be mitigated~\cite{Zhang2024, Cao2024Exploiting}.
-It would be interesting to study how the performance of the excitation ansatz depends on the circuit structure, i.e., brickwall, sequential~\cite{Wei2022}, parallel sequential~\cite{Wei2025}, finite local depth circuit~\cite{Zhang2024}, and circuits with measurement, feedback and control~\cite{Piroli2021, Iqbal2024, Tantivasadakarn2024, Chen2025Nishimori, Cao2025Measurement, Zi2025, Yan2025}, and see how the BP phenomena affects the accuracy.
+An interesting further question is about the aforementioned multi-particle excitation.
+For that, a potentially scalable way is to consider multiple perturbations separated by certain distance and time, with which a space can still be constructed.
+On the other hand, one may wonder whether the barren plateau (BP) phenomena~\cite{McClean2018Barren} would hinder applications of this ansatz.
+While we have mostly used the HVA in this work, the scheme can be generalized to other circuit layouts, where BP phenomena can be mitigated~\cite{Zhang2024, Cao2024Exploiting}.
+It would be interesting to study how the performance of the excitation ansatz depends on the circuit structure, e.g., brickwall, sequential~\cite{Wei2022}, parallel sequential~\cite{Wei2025}, finite local depth circuit~\cite{Zhang2024}, and circuits with measurement, feedforward and control~\cite{Piroli2021, Iqbal2024, Tantivasadakarn2024, Chen2025Nishimori, Cao2025Measurement, Zi2025, Yan2025}, and see how the accuracy varies.
 We leave these questions to future study.

-In this work, we have introduced a tangent space excitation ansatz for quantum circuits, with which many of the low energy excited states can be computed in a controlled manner.
-We have demonstrated that the ansatz can be implemented in a quantum computer.
-Although generic many-body spectra are QMA-hard to compute~\cite{Kempe2006}, realistic Hamiltonians usually contain exploitable structure.
-Our ansatz is a heuristic protocol to leverage that structure, seeking a quantum advantage on physically meaningful instances of this problem, and making it a potentially valuable application for the upcoming megaquop era~\cite{Preskill2025Beyond}.
+\textit{Data and code availability.--} Data, data analysis, and simulation codes are available upon reasonable request on Zenodo~\cite{zenodo}.

 \thefigure{E\arabic{figure}} {E\arabic{equation}} \appendixname{EM}